CompCogNeuro/sims/ch9/stroop/README.md

 Now that we have seen that the model accounts for several important aspects of the normal data, we can assess the importance of the prefrontal (PFC) task units in the model by weakening their contribution to biasing the posterior processing pathways (i.e., the hidden layer units in the model).
 The strength of this contribution can be manipulated using a weight scaling parameter for the connections from the PFC to the Hidden layer.
 This parameter set by `From PFC` in the control panel, and defaults to .3 -- we will reduce this to .25 to see an effect.
 Note that this reduction in the impact of the PFC units is functionally equivalent to the gain manipulation performed by [Cohen & Servan-Schreiber (1992)](#references).

-* Reduce the `From PFC` parameter in the ControlPanel from 0.3 to 0.25 and then do `Test Init` (critical to apply the change and restart the testing) and `Test Run` and look at the `Test Trial Plot` to see the results.
+* Reduce the `From PFC` parameter in the ControlPanel from 0.3 to 0.25 and then do `Init` (critical to apply the change and restart the testing) and `Run` and look at the `Test Trial Plot` to see the results.

 You should see that the model is now significantly slower for the conflict color naming condition.
 This is the same pattern of data observed in frontal and schizophrenic patient populations [Cohen & Servan-Schreiber (1992)](#references).
 Thus, we can see that the top-down activation coming from the PFC task units is specifically important for the controlled-processing necessary to overcome the prepotent word reading response.
 If you reduce the top-down strength even further (e.g., around 0.1), the network will start making errors in the color naming conflict condition (which you can see in the `Err` line in the plot -- you may need to unclick `RT` so the y-axis scales so you can view errors).
 You can also go the other way and increase the value to .32 which produces a selective reduction in color naming conflict cycles.
 Note that to fit the model to the actual patient response times, one must adjust for overall slowing effects that are not present in the model, and the perceptual / motor offsets.